Dante83/A-Starry-Sky/README.md

 # A Sky Forge

-**Hey you!
-Read This!**
-**Thanks for checking out my repository - but unfortunately it's not quite done yet.
-So if you want to try using this, it's totally cutting edge and might not be fully ready for your amazing creations yet.
-Just wanted to warn you before you before you dive in. - Dante83**

 A-Sky-Forge is a sky dome for [A-Frame Web Framework](https://aframe.io/).
 It builds upon on the work of [A-Sun-Sky Project](https://github.com/ngokevin/kframe/tree/master/components/sun-sky) to provide a vibrant living sky for your metaverse.

 ## Prerequisites